HansKindberg-Net/HansKindberg-Build/ReadMe.md

 # HansKindberg-Build

+## IMPORTANT

+The projects/packages in this repository are renamed and refactored.
+Close the previous packages at nuget.org:
+- HansKindberg-On-Build
+- HansKindberg-Build-Files

+The new names are:
+- HansKindberg-Build
+- HansKindberg-Build-Content

+When the refactoring is done.
+Remove this repository and add it again so we begin from scratch.

 This is a solution for transforming xml-files/configuration-files on build and copying files to the target-directory by using the following **NuGet** functionality:

 - [**Automatic import of msbuild targets and props files**](http://docs.nuget.org/docs/release-notes/nuget-2.5#Automatic_import_of_msbuild_targets_and_props_files)